Li Hanhun: Biography

-In 1947 after the War had ended, Li was granted permission for two years of medical leave to the United States, and a study tour to the Americas and Europe to observe post war reconstruction.
+In 1947 after the war had ended, Li was granted permission for two years of medical leave to the United States, and a study tour to the Americas and Europe to observe post war reconstruction.
 His wife and children accompanied him to the US.
 Li returned to China in 1949, participated in the national election in which he was elected to the National Assembly, and also served as Minister of Interior during the brief acting-presidency of Li Zongren.
-When the Communists took over the mainland at the end of 1949, General Li Hanhun emigrated to the United States to rejoin his family there.
+When the Communists took over the mainland at the end of 1949, Li emigrated to the United States to rejoin his family there.

 Though his career in public life in China had mainly been in military service and War zone governance, General Li Hanhun was self-described as a reluctant warrior in his own writings and in his life-long devotion to Buddhism and Chinese classical learning.
 He was the principal facilitator in the 1934 restoration, under the abbot Xuyun, of the sixth century Nanhua Temple in Shaoguang, Guangdong; Li's calligraphy on pillars and doorways of that Temple are still displayed today.
 His collected writings of essays, poetry, history, diaries and autobiography have now all been published.

-From 1949 onward, Li Hanhun lived in the New York City area for the remainder of his life.
+From 1949 onward, Li lived in the New York City area for the remainder of his life.
 Together with his wife Wu Chu-Fang, they operated a series of three Chinese restaurants, the one in White Plains, the China Garden, being particularly successful and famous in its time.
 The family history, against a backdrop of world events, is recounted in the book by his daughter Virginia Li: From One Root Many Flowers: A Century of Family Life in China and America.
-In 1987, he died in New York.
+In 1987, he died in New York City.
 Former Harvard Professor Frederick Pei Li and Victor Hao Li, Stanford Law School professor and former president of the East–West Center, were his sons.